 The sDOR junk food strategy works

-The sDOR “forbidden food” strategy works: that is, matter-of-factly including high-calorie, low-nutrient foods in structured meals and snacks and letting children eat as much as they want of them at those times.
+The sDOR “forbidden food” strategy works.
+Be matter-of-fact about including high-calorie, low-nutrient foods in structured meals and snacks.
+Restrict mealtime dessert to a single helping; let children eat as much as they want at periodic snack-times.
 In the words of a parent on Facebook, “My teens walk by cupboards of chips and treats.
 They leave half a dessert unfinished because they are full.
 Their body weight is normal for them.”
 In contrast, sixty percent of parents enrolled and wait-listed in an obesity management intervention say “I have to be careful that my child does not eat too much.”6

 - Satter EM.
 The feeding relationship: problems and interventions.
 J Pediatr.
 1990;117:S181-S189.